Strategy roadmap – SkiStar’s six long-term strategies, 2020–2025

 Well-managed products and services result in a high percentage of returning guests.
 These in turn represent our best marketing tools.
 By providing a well-developed infrastructure, our guests should be able to find everything they need within walking distance.
 Accommodation and skiing areas should be linked to provide a wide range of accommodation close to the lifts.
 A ski-in ski-out concept enables our guests to be less reliant on their cars as a means of transport during their stay.
 Investing in and developing the Group’s snowmaking systems is a top priority.
 These systems have been modernised and continually expanded to ensure we offer good skiing conditions, regardless of the amount of natural snow.
 Our destinations have individual profiles and should as a result, as a combined offering, attract large customer groups.
 SkiStar will work to ensure that there is a wide range of affordable options of transport for each destination, primarily through agreements with external providers, and secondarily by offe ring our own transport solutions.

 Cross-learning and benchmarking

-- SkiStar’s employees have extensive experience and knowledge of how to operate alpine ski resorts.
-Meetings with industry colleagues at our various destinations ensure a continual process of crosslearning.
-Comparing activities and operating models at our various resorts enables us to improve the efficiency of our operations and strengthen the relationship with our guests, thus establishing a foundation for increased growth and profitability.
+SkiStar’s employees have extensive experience and knowledge of how to operate alpine ski resorts.
+Meetings between colleagues at our various destinations ensure a continual process of cross-learning and collaboration is strengthened between destinations and central functions.
+Comparing activities and operating models at our various resorts enables us to create optimal conditions for greater operational and cost efficiency as well as to strengthen the relationship with our guests, thus establishing a foundation for increased growth and profitability.